DeMuenu/VoiceToOSC/README.md

 All voice recognition runs locally.
 With a voice recognition model by VOSK, it uses around 300 MB of RAM at Runtime.
 The Tool doesn't connect to any service except for the locally running VRChat OSC connection and a update check when starting the programm.

+## 🛑 Discontinued

+I've lost motivation to work on this project, so don't expect any updates😑

 ### 🏗️ Built With

 - **Language/Framework:** Python 3.13